RJDJcool3/baju-s/content/Electrical Circuits.md

 - We cannot tell whether an object has gained positive or negative charge
 	- We don't know which object gains/loses electrons

+#### Conductors and Insulators
+- Electrons are an easy particle to move, however they move in some materials more freely than others
+- Materials where the electrons can move easily are called *conductors*
+	- e.g. metals, water, earth
+		- best conductors → good conductors
+	- Conductors are good conductors of electricity
+- Materials where the electrons have less free movement are called *insulators*
+	- e.g. glass, rubber, plastic, cloth, wood
+		- best insulators → good insulators
+	- Insulators are poor conductors of electricity
+		- Electrons are attracted strongly to atom's nucleus or are involved in the bonding of the substance
+	- No matter how insulating a material is, it still will have some electron movement

 - *Charging by induction* is where **electrons are redistributed** on an object to produce regions of different charge (i.e. an electric dipole)
 	- The separation of charge is temporary and will reverse once the inducing charge is removed
 		- This is similar to how temporary dipoles work (from chemistry)